traclabs/gpd2/README.md

     make -j
     ```

-Note that, unfortunately, the surface normals produced by the PCL GPU module
+**Note:** unfortunately, the surface normals produced by the PCL GPU module
 can often be incorrect.
 The correctness of these normals depends on the number
-of neighbors considered (a fixed number vs a radius).
+of neighbors considered (a parameter).

 <a name="net_train"></a>
 ## 9) Network Training